abhishekvats29/Online-Quiz-Platform/README.md

 #### Results and Feedback: Immediate feedback on quiz performance.
 Correct answers are highlighted, and users can see their scores.

 ## Technical Details:
-#### Frontend: Developed using React for a dynamic user experience.
+#### Frontend: Developed using HTML, CSS, JavaScript and React Framework for a dynamic user experience.
 #### API: RESTful API to manage data flow between the frontend and backend.